SanthoshK265/EXPT.NO.8-IMPLEMENTATION-OF-GO-BACK-N-PROTOCOL--SELECTIVE-REPEAT/README.md

 # EXPT.NO.9-IMPLEMENTATION-OF-GO-BACK-N-PROTOCOL-SELECTIVE-REPEAT
 # AIM:
-To write and execute a program for Go-Back-N protocol-Selective Repeat.
+To write and execute a program for Go-Back-N protocol-Selective Repeat
 # EQUIPMENTS REQUIRED:
 Personal Computer Turbo C Compiler
 # PROCEDURE: